 - How the Fake Lottery Tickets Scam Works

-- How to Beat and Avoid Being Scammed by Fake Lottery Tickets
+- How to Beat the Fake Lottery Tickets Scam

 - Frequently Asked Questions

 If you enjoy playing the lottery, beware of fake lottery ticket scams tricking unsuspecting victims into losing money instead of winning it.
 Thankfully, steering clear of fake lottery tickets is as simple as buying them from official sellers only.

 Don't believe anyone who says they have a winning lottery ticket and will sell it to you or give you some of the winnings.
 As tempting as it may be to spend a little to get a lot, it's more often than not a scam.